I’m thrilled to take you on a shopping experience with me – introducing Shop with Us* – my website’s newest development.

 Add to this scenario the prospect of living out of boxes for a while (there’s no time to put things away, and life is hectic anyway).

 At some level, we also recognize that wherever and however things land in the home on that moving day, they will remain for the next three years or so.

 Things might quickly improve if we engage some help, like a professional organizer, designer services, cleaning personnel, and such.
 The new home will probably thrill us again soon.
 And this better happens soon.
 A home is one of the most important investments we will ever make.
 So, we should care how we feel about it.

 Life After Moving In

-Everyone gets crazy about model homes, HGTV shows(the reveal is grand, right?), architectural digest magazine, and all those amazing home designs on Instagram and Pinterest.
+Everyone gets into model homes, HGTV shows(the reveal is grand, right?), Architectural Digest magazine, and all those fantastic home designs on Instagram and Pinterest.
 However, only a few make the connection between a marvelous design they love and the reality of the day-to-day living in that space.

 No one talks about what happens after people move into a new home or back in with their belongings after a renovation.
 Having this conversation requires people to confront their mess demons and out-of-control buying.
 But, of course, nobody wants to go there.